 How to Prevent Burnout: Signs, Science, and Strategies

-In 2019, the World Health Organization officially classified burnout as an occupational phenomenon in the International Classification of Diseases.
+In 2019, the World Health Organization officially classified burnout as an occupational phenomenon in the International Classification of Diseases (ICD-11, code QD85).
 The WHO defines it as "a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed."
 The definition identifies three dimensions: feelings of energy depletion or exhaustion, increased mental distance from one's job or feelings of negativism and cynicism, and reduced professional efficacy.

 If you have ever reached a point where you stare at your task list and feel nothing but dread, where tasks that used to energize you now feel like weights, where you are simultaneously exhausted and unable to sleep because your mind will not stop cycling through obligations -- you know what burnout feels like.
-The question is how to prevent burnout before it reaches that point, and what to do when you recognize the early signs.
+The question is how to prevent burnout before it reaches that point, what to do when you recognize the early signs, and how to recover if you are already deep in it.

 Understanding Burnout: More Than Just Being Tired